Peugeot Citroen says may build cars in India with GM

 The U.S. car maker has an Indian joint venture with China's Shanghai Automotive Industry Corp (600104.SS) and sells models including the Chevrolet Spark, Beat, Sail and seven-seater Enjoy.
 GM has Indian plants near the western city of Mumbai and Halol, in Gujarat.

-Peugeot exited India in 1997 after the failure of an earlier joint venture with Premier Automobile Ltd., and had been seeking to re-enter the fast-growing market for at least two years before announcing the plant investment in Gujarat state last September.
+Peugeot exited India in 1997 after the failure of an earlier joint venture, Premier Automobile Ltd., and had been seeking to re-enter the fast-growing market for at least two years before announcing the plant investment in Gujarat state last September.

 Amid mounting European losses, Peugeot flagged unspecified "timetable adjustments" to the project in January, two months after breaking ground at the factory site.